Lightning Meteorology Group

 Dr. Bruning received an NSF CAREER award in 2014 to relate the distribution of lightning flash sizes and lightning initiation to the deformation of charge structures by turbulence in thunderstorms, and worked with the painter Tina Fuentes to develop a public art exhibit depicting this relationship.
 Since 2018 he has developed and supported the data processing method used to create operational displays of GLM data in the US NWS, resulting in ongoing service on the similar EUMETSAT Meteosat Third Generation Lightning Imager mission advisory group.
 In 2018 he was awarded the 2018 American Geophysical Union Atmospheric and Space Electricity Section Early Career Award.
 He currently serves as Secretary of the AGU ASE Section.

-Kelcy Brunner, Ph.D., Postdoctoral Research Associate (2021-)
+Kelcy Brunner, Ph.D., Research Scientist (2021-)

 Observational analyses of ground- and space-based lightning, lightning instrumentation, modeling of optical scattering in thunderstorms